ptrbrynt/KotlinBloc/docs/getting-started.md

 Then add the dependency to your module-level `build.gradle` file.

-**Note: you only need one of the two available dependencies.
+!> Note: you only need one of the two available dependencies.
 The `compose` library includes the `core` library.

 ```groovy
 dependencies {